What is a reader

-There are currently around 180 Readers involved in mission and ministry around the Diocese of Derby.
+There are currently around 130 LLM (Readers) (licenced and with Permission to Officiate) involved in mission and ministry around the Diocese of Derby.

 Some are involved in chaplaincy in schools, prisons, workplaces and hospitals, some are involved in community development work and some are involved in teaching in the parish and leading worship.

-All Readers in the Diocese are licenced to a parish or benefice to enable them to have direct relationships of accountability and support.
+All LLM (Readers) in the Diocese are licenced to a parish or benefice to enable them to have direct relationships of accountability and support.

 However, this doesn’t mean that they are restricted to working within one parish or the work that the parish or benefice is already doing.

-Many Readers initiate new pieces of work and projects formed out of their relationships with ordinary people going about their everyday lives.
+Many LLM (Readers) initiate new pieces of work and projects formed out of their relationships with ordinary people going about their everyday lives.

-To support and enable Readers in mission and ministry, the Diocese provides pastoral support and care for them, email update, a programme of learning opportunities and various social events.
+To support and enable LLM (Readers) in mission and ministry, the Diocese provides pastoral support and care for them, email update, a programme of learning opportunities and various social events.

 More information can be found on the Central Readers Council Website, Transforming Ministry: Home - Transforming Ministry Magazine